hahajjjun/hahajjjun.github.io/_posts/2025-03-02-qml-principles.md

 Two different algorithms, symphony and PMF-GRN differs in the data generative process and the choice of strategy for external knowledge injection but they both employ variational inference to optimize the objective function.

+### Looking ahead
 ---

-### Looking ahead
 Recently, several sporadic reports provide a clue about the shape of underlying topology of GRN; we can make theoretical hypotheses about the relationship between the amount of information about GRN which can be extracted from diverse modalities of observation.
 Which provides a more granular view of GRN?
 Gene expression patterns, mainly co-expression, from scRNA-seq data?
 Or the counterparts obtained from causal studies such as perturb-seq?
-Is there any underlying inequality that holds for the information from two types of observation?
+Is there any underlying inequality that holds for the information from two types of observation? <br/>
-What is currently understood; when gene expression was simulated via a stochastic process from GRNs, the amount of information from direct causal studies seemed to provide a higher resolution view of the underlying network structure than co-expression[7].
-Additionally, another report show scRNA-seq atlas scale learning is sufficient to effectively extrapolate on genetic perturbation effects; especially using scGPT and GEARS embeddings[8].
-These findings therefore suggest the feasibility of **pushing the limit** **approach** of analytical methods to infer GRN from scRNA-seq co-expression information.
+What is currently understood; when gene expression was simulated via a stochastic process from GRNs, the amount of information from direct causal studies seemed to provide a higher resolution view of the underlying network structure than co-expression[6].
+Additionally, another report show scRNA-seq atlas scale learning is sufficient to effectively extrapolate on genetic perturbation effects; especially using scGPT and GEARS embeddings[7].
+These findings therefore suggest the feasibility of **pushing the limit** **approach** of analytical methods to infer GRN from scRNA-seq co-expression information. <br/>
-Naturally, this raises the question of when we perform GRN inference based on scRNA-seq co-expression, whether perturb-seq can effectively aid inference(*very limited at this point, since genome-wide CRISPR KO single cell screens are known for one cell type*) compared to another type of priors(e.g. ATAC-seq or knowledge based databases) and whether it can be used as a universal prior despite limitations in cell type differences.
+Naturally, this raises the question of when we perform GRN inference based on scRNA-seq co-expression, whether perturb-seq can effectively aid inference(*very limited at this point, since genome-wide CRISPR KO single cell screens are known for one cell type*) compared to another type of priors(e.g. ATAC-seq or knowledge based databases) and whether it can be used as a universal prior despite limitations in cell type differences.<br/>

-To answer this question, we can consider a naive benchmark experiment; regarding diverse types of external information under unified objective function, and systematically assess the information gain obtained from diverse types of prior knowledge.
+To answer this question, we can consider a naive benchmark experiment; regarding diverse types of external information under unified objective function, and systematically assess the information gain obtained from diverse types of prior knowledge. <br/>
 However, we stil lack a rich knowledge about how we could set up with a ground truth data in a experimental or simulational study.
 Preparing a ground truth network by utilizing TF-gene interaction are one approach under current understanding, and CRISPR screen paired with rich phenotypic measurements could emerge as a novel, information-rich modality.
-One remaining question is the choice of dataset usage;  they can be both incorporated as a prior knowledge or as a ground truth for evaluation.
-Sharpening this fuzzy relationships are thus important in systematic benchmark studies, and this is one of the reason why I especially appreciate geneRNIB[8] as a solid foundation for improving GRN inference benchmark studies.
+Emergence of these data naturally leads to the question about the choice of dataset usage; they can be both incorporated as a prior knowledge or as a ground truth for evaluation.
+Sharpening this fuzzy relationships are thus important in systematic benchmark studies, and this is one of the reason why I especially appreciate geneRNIB[8] as a solid foundation for improving GRN inference benchmark studies.<br/>

+### References
 ---

-### References
 [1] Stock, M., Losert, C., Zambon, M., Popp, N., Lubatti, G., Hörmanseder, E., ... & Scialdone, A. (2025).
 Leveraging prior knowledge to infer gene regulatory networks from single-cell RNA-sequencing data.
 Molecular Systems Biology, 1-17. <br/>
 [2] Kamimoto, K., Stringa, B., Hoffmann, C. M., Jindal, K., Solnica-Krezel, L., & Morris, S. A. (2023).
 Dissecting cell identity via network inference and in silico gene perturbation.
 Nature, 614(7949), 742-751. <br/>
 [3] Wang, Y., Lee, H., Fear, J. M., Berger, I., Oliver, B., & Przytycka, T. M. (2022).
 NetREX-CF integrates incomplete transcription factor data with gene expression to reconstruct gene regulatory networks.
 Communications Biology, 5(1), 1282. <br/>
 [4] Burdziak, C., Azizi, E., Prabhakaran, S., & Pe'er, D. (2019).
 A nonparametric multi-view model for estimating cell type-specific gene regulatory networks. arXiv preprint arXiv:1902.08138. <br/>
 [5] Skok Gibbs, C., Mahmood, O., Bonneau, R., & Cho, K. (2024).
 PMF-GRN: a variational inference approach to single-cell gene regulatory network inference using probabilistic matrix factorization.
 Genome biology, 25(1), 88. <br/>
-[6] Nourisa, J., Passemiers, A., Stock, M., Zeller-Plumhoff, B., Cannoodt, R., Arnold, C., ... & Luecken, M. D. (2025). geneRNIB: a living benchmark for gene regulatory network inference. bioRxiv, 2025-02. <br/>
-[7] Aguirre, M., Spence, J. P., Sella, G., & Pritchard, J. K. (2024).
+[6] Aguirre, M., Spence, J. P., Sella, G., & Pritchard, J. K. (2024).
 Gene regulatory network structure informs the distribution of perturbation effects. bioRxiv. <br/>
-[8] Ahlmann-Eltze, C., Huber, W., & Anders, S. (2024).
+[7] Ahlmann-Eltze, C., Huber, W., & Anders, S. (2024).
 Deep learning-based predictions of gene perturbation effects do not yet outperform simple linear methods. biorxiv. <br/>
+[8] Nourisa, J., Passemiers, A., Stock, M., Zeller-Plumhoff, B., Cannoodt, R., Arnold, C., ... & Luecken, M. D. (2025). geneRNIB: a living benchmark for gene regulatory network inference. bioRxiv, 2025-02. <br/>